Achievable logoAchievable logo

 **Regulation BI does not apply to interactions with institutional customers (financial organizations investing on behalf of their clients).

-Broker-dealers are known primarily for their transaction execution services (helping customers buy and sell securities).
-Most trades processed by broker-dealers are unsolicited (meaning the firm did not recommend the transaction) and are typically self-directed by the investor or recommended by a third party (e.g., a customer’s investment adviser).
-When recommendations are not a primary part of a financial firm’s business, they largely avoid rules and regulations imposed on investment advisers.
-Investment advisers must follow strict fiduciary* laws, which involve numerous disclosures and thorough representative training to protect their clients.
+Broker-dealers are known primarily for transaction execution (helping customers buy and sell securities).
+Most trades processed by broker-dealers are unsolicited, meaning the firm did not recommend the transaction.
+Instead, the investor typically directs the trade themselves, or a third party recommends it (for example, a customer’s investment adviser).

 *A fiduciary manages assets on behalf of another person.
 For example, an investment adviser managing a client’s assets is a fiduciary to their client.

-Why are rules related to investment advice so important?
-Unfortunately, the financial industry has a checkered past riddled with unethical behavior.
+Why do recommendation rules matter so much?
+The financial industry has a history of unethical recommendation practices.
 Here are a few examples:

 *To be considered an investment adviser, the firm’s clients must pay specifically for investment advice.
 Some broker-dealers and representatives providing advice were “skirting” the rules by claiming their commissions were payment for the transaction execution, not the advice.
 As long as broker-dealers implied that distinction, they were not regulated as investment advisers.

 Regulation BI is the SEC’s attempt to close this “loophole.”
-Broker-dealers and representatives advising retail customers must follow specific rules and protocols, which are outlined in these four categories:
+When broker-dealers and representatives make recommendations to retail customers, they must follow specific rules and protocols in four categories:

 • Disclosure obligation